Planting & Care Instructions

 When your Bare Root stock arrives, open the plastic bags immediately.
 It is best to plant right away, within a week of delivery.
 If you cannot plant right away, you may “heel in” the plants to protect them and keep them alive (but still dormant) until planting in the permanent spot.
 To heel in Bare Root plants outside, pick a location that is shielded from wind.
 Dig a trench about twice as deep as the roots are long, with one side of the trench sloping at a 45 degree angle.
 Place the plants, roots side down, so that the trunks/stems are supported by the sloping side.
 Cover the roots with soil or sand and gently tamp down to avoid air pockets.
 Periodically check the root area, keeping the soil moist.

 To heel in Bare Root plants inside due to snow or frozen ground outside, you can store them in a cool place like a root cellar, basement, or garage.
-It’s important choose a place where the temperature stays between 38 and 45 degrees F. This is important so the tree roots neither freeze, nor the tree break dormancy.
+It’s important to choose a place where the temperature stays between 38 and 45 degrees F. This ensures that the tree roots neither freeze, nor the tree break dormancy.
 Place the roots in a container with soil or sand and be sure to keep the root area moist.

-If you don't have a permanent location for your tree or are just not ready to plant it in the ground, you can plant it in a pot for a short-term solution.
-It is recommended to use at least a 10 gallon pot.
-Nut trees have a very large root system and should be planted in the ground (not recommended to plant in a pot).
+If you don't have a permanent location for your tree or are just not ready to plant it in the ground, you can plant it in a pot as a short-term solution.
+We recommend using at least a 10 gallon pot.
+Nut trees have very large root systems and should only be planted in the ground.
+We do not recommend planting nut trees in pots.

 How to Plant Bare Root Trees

-When you receive your trees, they will be boxed securely with their roots wrapped in plastic and their limbs and roots trimmed back (not fully pruned) to fit the package.
-First, inspect the bag and make sure that the media around the roots is moist.
+When you receive your trees, they will be boxed securely with their roots wrapped in plastic and their limbs and roots trimmed back (not fully pruned) to fit inside the box.
+First, inspect the bag and make sure that the media around the roots is still moist.
 In the event that the media requires additional moisture, use a clean spray bottle to moisten it evenly.

 The day before you plant, inspect the roots.
 Any roots that are not firm and plump should be trimmed back to healthy tissue, above any damage or withering.
 We also recommend soaking the roots overnight in a bucket of water.

-Lightly compact the backfill with your hand, adjusting the tree gently so that the backfill covers the dark trunk color line that represents the bareroot’s original planting depth.
+Lightly compact the backfill with your hand, adjusting the tree gently so that the backfill covers the dark trunk color line that represents the bare root tree's original planting depth.
 Water the tree thoroughly and watch for settling.
 If undue settling occurs, elevate the tree very slightly to raise its height and release any subsoil air pockets.

 Tips for Planting Finicky Trees

-Almonds are subject to desiccation, especially the buds, and should be protected from the wind and drying out.
-Use diluted white water-based latex paint and paint the tree to protect it from heat and sun damage.
+Almonds are subject to desiccation, especially the buds, and should be protected from the wind and from drying out.
+Use diluted, white, water-based, latex paint and paint the tree to protect it from heat and sun damage.

-Persimmons - When planting Persimmons it is important to remember that persimmons are not water loving plants.
-After the tree is planted it should be watered in with a good soaking to remove air pockets in the soil and then left alone.
+Persimmons - When planting Persimmons, it is important to remember that persimmons are not water loving plants.
+After the tree is planted, it should be watered with a good soaking to remove air pockets in the soil, and then it should be left alone.
 The plant shouldn’t be watered again until the buds start to break.
-Excessive watering is the primary cause of failure in bareroot Persimmons.
+Excessive watering is the primary cause of failure in bare root Persimmons.

-Mulberries are prone to desiccation and frost damage when planted from bareroot.
-To reduce the risk of plant loss it is a good idea to thoroughly hydrate the plant and prune back the lateral growth of the plant to reduce the amount of surface area exposure.
+Mulberries are prone to desiccation and frost damage when planted from bare root.
+To reduce the risk of plant loss, it is a good idea to thoroughly hydrate the plant and prune back its lateral growth to reduce the amount of surface area exposure.

-Multi-Grafts: To increase survival rate of grafts it is important not to let one graft overtake the tree.
+Multi-Grafts: To increase survival rate of grafts, it is important not to let one graft overtake the tree.
 If the different fruit varieties (the limbs) are not well-spread on your trees, use a spreader to separate them.
-Always plant the smallest limb (the “weakest” bud) to the south/southwest to insure that it gets plenty of sun.
+Always plant the smallest limb (the “weakest” bud) to the south/southwest to ensure that it gets plenty of sun.
 Prune back the strongest growing varieties by 2/3.
 Prune back the weakest variety by 1/2 — or not at all.
 During the summer, watch the growth-rate of the smaller limbs to determine if pruning is necessary at that time.
 If the weakest variety is 1/2 the size of the others, it’s best not to cut it back.
-Prune back the more aggressive limbs.
-Summer-prune when necessary in order to let sunlight get to all the developing varieties.
-Keep even sunlight available to all the developing selections.
+In that case, only prune back the more aggressive limbs.
+Summer-prune when necessary in order to let sunlight get to all of the developing varieties.
+Keep even sunlight available to all of the developing selections.
 After the third season, maintain the multi-budded tree so that each fruit-type grows in balance with the others.